 Hardly a week goes by without I read about Quarterly Reporting and Making Tax Digital.

-I reported on 3 February 2016, in my blog on ‘Digital tax accounts’, that H M Revenue & Customs (HMRC) had highlighted that most businesses, including the self-employed and landlords will be required to keep track of their tax affairs digitally and update HMRC at least quarterly via their digital tax account.
+In my blog on ‘Digital tax accounts’, I reported that H M Revenue & Customs (HMRC) had highlighted that most businesses, including the self-employed and landlords will be required to keep track of their tax affairs digitally and update HMRC at least quarterly via their digital tax account.

 There are over 4 million non-employing businesses (sole traders or limited companies with no employees, just the owner-manager) in this country.
 I know that the majority of these businesses don’t maintain their records in a digital format which is going to be acceptable under the new regime.

 Currently, Financial Statements (accounts) and Tax Returns are prepared and submitted once a year to H M Revenue & Customs.
 They are filed electronically, by us, either through paid-for commercial software or through the free Government Gateway.
 If you file your own Self-Assessment Tax Return, then you probably file it through the Gateway with a username and password.

 In the next few years HMRC will be expecting all taxpayers, with the possible exception of very small businesses or landlords with only small amounts of income, to report to HMRC quarterly.
 The only exclusions are those with no internet access and religious grounds exemptions!

 Those who run payroll will be familiar with the Real Time Information (RTI) system.
 This requires that on or before the payroll payment date that businesses electronically update HMRC of payroll liabilities and PAYE information.
 Those who run payroll must use paid-for commercial software, and therefore cannot file payroll information through the Gateway.